China state TV recasts spotlight on Apple suppliers' pollution

 RISK TO SUPPLY CHAIN

-Print circuit board makers Compeq Manufacturing and Unimicron Tech, which were among the companies named by the environmental organisations, shed 5.8 percent and 2.3 percent respectively.
+Print circuit board makers Compeq Manufacturing and Unimicron Tech, which were among the companies named by the environmental organizations, shed 5.8 percent and 2.3 percent respectively.

 Apple's major supplier, Hon Hai, as well as touch panel makers TPK Holding and Wintek, said in separate statements late on Tuesday that their China factories were all in operation.
 Compal also said on Wednesday its factory was running normally.